wooyek/fakturownia-python/README.rst

 Help wanted
 -----------

-This library is not yet complete i does what was needed by up to date contributors but more can be done.
+This library is not yet complete.
+It does what was needed by up to date contributors, but more can be done.
-You can implement new api endpoints and write test for them, it's actually straightforward and new classes are will be simple, but test are need some effort.
+You can implement new api endpoints and write test for them, it's actually straightforward and new classes will be simple, but tests need some effort.
 We are lazy test writers and because we don't want to compromise coverage so we postponed new apis until someone would want to write test.

-For more If want to help please refer to the `contributing section <https://fakturownia.readthedocs.io/en/latest/contributing.html>`_ in the docs
+If want to help please refer to the
+`contributing section <https://fakturownia.readthedocs.io/en/latest/contributing.html>`_ in the docs for more info.

 Credits
 -------